EEC Logo

 CDM PROGRAM OF ACTIVITIES FOR GREENFIELD HYDROPOWER PROJECTS IN GEORGIA

 Energy Efficiency Centre with Norsk Energi and Gauldal Consult has been awarded for the grant from Norwegian Ministry of Foreign Affairs to conduct a project stimulating small scale hydropower development in Georgia.
-The project “CDM program of activities for Greenfield hydropower projects in Georgia” was started in the end of October 2009 and will have duration of 3 years.
+The project “CDM program of activities for Greenfield hydropower projects in Georgia” was started in the end of October 2009 and had duration of 3 years.
 More . . .

-THE ENERGY EFFICIENCY PROGRAM FOR GEORGIAN COMMUNITIES - ENERGY BUS PROJECT - PHASE II
+THE ENERGY EFFICIENCY PROGRAM FOR GEORGIAN COMMUNITIES - ENERGY BUS PROJECT

 Capacity Building on Energy Efficiency in Georgia